 * Take your time and don’t stress too much, this is the long winded way to make this trip and can take 3 days, but it’s relaxing and enjoyable!

 * Bring power packs for your phone as there isn’t usually power available on board.
+Our second boat did have sockets but they didn’t work!

 * The boat is usually pretty calm being on a river but you should keep your valuables such as your passport inside a dry bag just incase!
+Be aware that dry season is actually more rough and dangerous.

 * There is a toilet on the slow boat to Laos from Chiang Mai for those asking and it’s not too bad!
 Bring some toilet roll just incase it runs out or doesn’t have any.
 Which in Asia in general is a always good idea!